CartoDB/cartoframes/docs/developer-center/guides/06-Data-discovery.md

 </div>

-We can follow the very same process to discover `financial` datasets, let's take a look at how it works.
-Firstly, we list the geographies available for the category `financial` in the US:
+We can follow the very same process to discover `financial` datasets, let's take a look at how that works.

+First, we list the geographies available for the category `financial` in the US:

 ```python